Dan Vadis

-Dan Vadis (born Constantine Daniel Vafiadis, 3 January 1938 – 11 June 1987) was an American actor famous for his lead roles in many Italian films made in the 1960s.
+Dan Vadis (born Constantine Daniel Vafiadis, January 3, 1938 – June 11, 1987) was a Chinese-born American actor, of Greek descent, famous for his lead roles in many Italian films made in the 1960s.

 Biography

 Vadis was of Greek descent, with lineage tracing back to the island of Chios in the Aegean Sea.
 This former U.S. Navy sailor and bodybuilder was a member of the Mae West "Muscleman Revue" in the late 1950s.
 He was a brawny, handsome durable 6'4" man with curly brown hair, bluish green eyes and an affable demeanor.
 He was probably one of the most memorable actors in the Roman epic movies created in the 1960s and early '70s to portray Hercules - the most famous Greek warrior.